 Best ocean tours to see whales:

 - Sail Trilogy: As an official sponsor of the Whale Sanctuary, this company has the whales best interest in mind.
 They are committed to keeping the whales safe and happy while making sure you have the time of your life!
-These tours are kept small so that everyone gets a front row seat.
-With their incredibly knowledgable naturalists on board, you’ll be privy to fascinating and informative whale facts.
+These tours are kept small so that everyone gets a front-row seat.
+With their incredibly knowledgeable naturalists on board, you’ll be privy to fascinating and informative whale facts.